& BALANCE CONDITIONS

 The statistics are quite staggering;

-- Falls is the leading cause of both fatal and nonfatal injuries in persons aged 65 and older.
+- Falls are the leading cause of both fatal and nonfatal injuries in persons aged 65 and older.

 - Falls represent the 6th leading cause of death in persons 65 and older